Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

    The resource monitor consists of three bars.
 From top to bottom, they are:

-   * Elapsed walltime: the bar indicates the elasped walltime consumed by the job.
+   * Elapsed walltime: the bar indicates the elapsed walltime consumed by the job.
 It also shows the remaining walltime.
 The walltime is adjusted accordingly to the CPU speed.
    * Memory usage: the bar indicates the current memory usage of the job.
    * Max memory usage: the bar indicates the peak memory usage of the job.